hapax/hapax.github.io/assets/qgrav.md

 **October 2, 2020.** *People often say that quantum gravity is hard because quantum mechanics and gravity are incompatible.
-I'll give a short, relatively non-technical explanation of the real problem: the secrets of quantum gravity are guarded by black holes.*
+I'll give a short, relatively non-technical explanation of the real problem: the secrets of quantum gravity are guarded by black holes.
+This implies various other statements involving local observables and diffeomorphism invariance, which we briefly outline.*

 #### Introduction